papichulo16/magical-kernel/README.md

 ### goal

-the goal is to have working IO, separate kernel/user space, and a file system.......
+the goal is to have working IO, separate kernel/user space, a file system, and DOOM running.......
-I am pretty busy and lazy so this will be a VERY slow process, but we will see how it goes.
+I am pretty busy so this will be a VERY slow process, but we will see how it goes.

 ### building